ODM-Lab/BSGEM/README.md

 This repository provides the benchmark instances used in our computational experiments.

-The instances are based on the LOW and MOD benchmark sets from \citet{perez2018single} and are shared to ensure full reproducibility of our results.
+The instances are based on the LOW and MOD benchmark sets and are shared to ensure full reproducibility of our results.

 ---

 ## 🔍 Dataset Description

-We use two sets of benchmark instances—referred to as the **LOW** set and **MOD** set—from \citet{perez2018single}.
+We use two sets of benchmark instances—referred to as the **LOW** set and **MOD** set.
 They consider fourteen different job sizes,

-$$
-n \in \{10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 150, 200, 250, 300\},
+n = {10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 150, 200, 250, 300},
-$$

 and assume that each job processing time follows a uniform distribution,